A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Setup

 \subsection{Inferential target}

-In this paper, we focus on obtaining valid inference on a $d$-dimensional parameter $\vtheta$ in a Z-estimation framework based on a dataset with general missingness patterns under the MAR assumption.
-Z-estimation framework is a widely used framework for establishing an estimator in statistical literature.
-Several most commonly used statistical model such as generalized linear model and generalized estimating equations belong to the Z-estimation framework.
-Formally, define the true population parameter $\vtheta^\ast$ as the unique solution of
+In this paper, we focus on obtaining valid statistical inference on a $d$-dimensional parameter $\vtheta$ in a Z-estimation framework based on a dataset with general missingness patterns under the MAR assumption.
+Z-estimation is a popular framework for defining estimands and studying properties of estimators in statistical literature.
+Several most commonly used statistical methods, such as generalized linear model and generalized estimating equations, can be understood via the Z-estimation framework.
+Formally, define the true population parameter $\vtheta^\ast$ as the unique solution to

-where $\vpsi$ are known vector-valued maps to a typically $d$-dimensional space, as defined in~\cite{van2000asymptotic}.
-For independent and identically distributed, fully observed data $\cD$ of size $N$, a Z-estimator $\widehat{\vtheta}_{\text{Full}}$ is obtained by solving the following empirical estimating equations:
+where $\vpsi$ are known vector-valued maps to a typically $d$-dimensional space, as defined in~\cite{van2000asymptotic} and $\vtheta \in \R^d$ is the parameter attached to the population distribution $\b{P}_{\vY}$.
+For independent and identically distributed, fully observed data $\cD$ of size $N$, a Z-estimator $\widehat{\vtheta}_{\textrm{Full}}$ is obtained by solving the following empirical estimating equations: